S2-group/robot-runner/README.md

 }
 ```

 Each field has been given a clear name.
-However, to give a more formal and clear overview the fields above are represented in the table below with expected data types, what these expected values have as a consequence (if any) and a requirement specification.
+To give a more formal and clear overview the fields above are represented in the table below with expected data types, what these expected values have as a consequence (if any) and a requirement specification.

 The requirement specification: **not required** means that it can be empty (**""**) but the field itself has to be present in the **config.json**.
 Any config file passed to robot-runner must contain the **exact same fields** as shown in the **example above**.